 - The company hasn’t defined a flexible working culture relying on results, creativity, productivity.

-- The manager is a control freak and believes that micromanagement is the only way.
+- The manager is a control freak who believes micromanagement is the only way.

 - The employee is inexperienced, problematic, new, or can’t adapt to the workplace.